Visiting Tredegar House: what you need to know

-Toilets are available next to our car park and in the Brewhouse café.
+Toilets are available next to our car park and in the Brewhouse Café.
 To keep everyone safe, please wear a face covering when indoors and follow our guidance on how many people can safely be in these spaces at once.
-We may close the toilets for short amounts of time to accommodate for additional cleaning.

 Please visit our homepage for specific opening times and updates in adverse weather conditions.

 Our carpark is pay and display, but free for National Trust members and blue badge holders.